Visiting the USA in a motorhome. West Coast - Route

 35jpg

-In the morning, we order an Uber, because it's hard to move around the city with a camper, not knowing the area, so we go on foot from Downtown, to the Mandalay Bay Resort and Casino Hotel which is located at the other end of the Strip, the whole thing takes us 12 hours, we go to the casino, we go to Stratosphere Tower to admire the panorama of the city, we enter most hotels to admire their interiors, each has a different style you will find Venice, New York, Paris etc.
+In the morning we order an Uber because it's hard to get around the city in a camper without knowing the area, so we walk from Downtown to the Mandalay Bay Resort and Casino Hotel which is located at the other end of the Strip, the whole thing takes us 12 hours, we go to play at the casino, we leave for Stratosphere Tower, to admire the panorama of the city, we enter most hotels to admire their interiors, each has a different style, you can find Venice, New York, Paris, etc. here.

-Stratosphere Las Vegas can be reached by elevator and enjoy the view of the city:
+Stratosphere Las Vegas can be reached by elevator and admire the view of the city:

-Lunch at the Denny's Restaurant, tasty food at a decent price:
+Lunch at Denny's Restaurant - tasty food at a decent price:

 0jpg

-Fountains in front of Hotel Bellagio - a beautiful show:
+Fountains in front of the Bellagio Hotel – a beautiful show:

 46jpg

-At night the city looks even better everywhere full of colorful neon lights, we end the day tired, unfortunately not everything has been seen so in the morning we are dying the motorhome and looking for a parking lot and here a surprise at the very entrance is a large free car park with several motorhomes I think you could sleep here the prohibition did not see we take the most important photo with the words Las Vegas.
+At night the city looks even better, full of colorful neon lights everywhere, we end the day tired, unfortunately not everything has been seen, so in the morning we freeze the camper and look for a parking lot, and here's a surprise, at the very entrance there is a large free parking lot with several campers parked, I think we could sleep here, we didn't see the ban we take the most important photo with the words Las Vegas.

 49jpg

-Cruise America Rental is also in Las Vegas:
+Cruise America Rentals is also in Las Vegas:

 50jpg

-On this day we are going to the dam on the Colorado River Hoover Dam, unfortunately we arrive late and we cannot visit the center where the turbines are.
-We admire the landscape and go further, it is getting dark so we go towards the national parks and look for accommodation.
-We stay in the parking lot next to Hoover Dam Lodge.
+That day we go to the Hoover Dam on the Colorado River, unfortunately we arrive late and we don't have the opportunity to visit the center where the turbines are located.
+We admire the landscape and move on.
+It's already getting dark so we go towards national parks to look for accommodation.
+We stay in the parking lot next to the Hoover Dam Lodge.

 55jpg